nax3t/ajax-jquery-tutorial/readme.md

 - Run your application in its own terminal tab with `nodemon`
 - Navigate to `localhost:3000` in your browser

-*Note: If you're working from c9 then see below:
+*Note: If you're working from c9 or GoormIDE then see below:
 - Change the following lines at the bottom of app.js:

 ```JS